Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 ## Features
 ### Existing Features
 * Created with HTML5, CSS3, Bootstrap
-* It consists of 4 individual pages plus a price list as separate link page
+* It consists of 4 individual pages plus a PDF price list as separate link page
 * Manual carousel for galleries
 * Modal for contact form

 ### Features Left To Implement
 * To prevent **contact us** form being sent unless e-mail addresses match.
-As far as I understand, javaScript is required for this
+As far as I understand, JavaScript is required for this so I wasn't able to put this
-* More modern registration form which includes better styled calendar and drop down menu. javaScript and other technology are required
+* More modern registration form which includes better styled calendar and drop down menu.
+JavaScript and other technology are required so I wasn't able to do it
 * Website in **Different Languages** and **Quotation Calculator** as mentioned on Strategy Plane

 ## Technologies Used